yks21hr/QuizIt/README.md

                 { question: "What is the unit of electrical resistance?", options: ["volt", "ohm", "ampere", "watt"], answer: "ohm" }, { question: "Which invention is credited to Alexander Graham Bell?", options: ["telephone", "light bulb", "radio", "television"], answer: "telephone" }, { question: "What is the most abundant element in the universe?", options: ["oxygen", "hydrogen", "helium", "carbon"], answer: "hydrogen" }
+            ],
+            genZ: [
+                { question: "What does 'slay' mean in GenZ slang?", options: ["to fail", "to succeed impressively", "to sleep", "to argue"], answer: "to succeed impressively" }, { question: "What is 'yeet' used to express?", options: ["excitement or throwing something", "sadness", "confusion", "agreement"], answer: "excitement or throwing something" }, { question: "What does 'sus' mean?", options: ["suspicious", "superb", "sunny", "surprised"], answer: "suspicious" }, { question: "What is a 'stan'?", options: ["a casual fan", "an obsessive fan", "a critic", "a friend"], answer: "an obsessive fan" }, { question: "What does 'bet' mean in GenZ slang?", options: ["to bet money", "okay or sure", "to disagree", "to leave"], answer: "okay or sure" }, { question: "What does 'no cap' mean?", options: ["no limit", "honestly", "no problem", "no chance"], answer: "honestly" }, { question: "What is 'vibing'?", options: ["arguing", "relaxing and enjoying", "working hard", "traveling"], answer: "relaxing and enjoying" }, { question: "What does 'lit' describe?", options: ["something boring", "something exciting", "something old", "something quiet"], answer: "something exciting" }, { question: "What does 'salty' mean in GenZ slang?", options: ["happy", "upset or bitter", "hungry", "tired"], answer: "upset or bitter" }, { question: "What does 'GOAT' stand for?", options: ["Greatest Of All Time", "Good At Talking", "Gathering Of Teens", "Goal Of Action"], answer: "greatest of all time" }
+            ],
+            beautyBeast: [
+                { question: "What is the main benefit of hyaluronic acid in skincare?", options: ["exfoliation", "hydration", "oil control", "brightening"], answer: "hydration" }, { question: "How many minutes should you wait after applying sunscreen before going outside?", options: ["5", "15", "30", "60"], answer: "15" }, { question: "What type of exercise is best for building muscle?", options: ["cardio", "yoga", "strength training", "pilates"], answer: "strength training" }, { question: "Which vitamin is known for promoting hair growth?", options: ["Vitamin A", "Vitamin B7 (Biotin)", "Vitamin C", "Vitamin D"], answer: "vitamin b7 (biotin)" }, { question: "What is a common ingredient in acne treatments?", options: ["coconut oil", "salicylic acid", "sugar syrup", "lemon extract"], answer: "salicylic acid" }, { question: "How often should you typically exfoliate your skin?", options: ["daily", "2-3 times a week", "once a month", "never"], answer: "2-3 times a week" }, { question: "What is the recommended daily water intake for adults (in liters)?", options: ["1", "2", "3", "4"], answer: "2" }, { question: "Which muscle group is targeted by a plank exercise?", options: ["biceps", "core", "quadriceps", "calves"], answer: "core" }, { question: "What does SPF stand for in sunscreen?", options: ["Skin Protection Factor", "Sun Protection Factor", "Solar Power Factor", "Skin Pigment Factor"], answer: "sun protection factor" }, { question: "What is a key benefit of retinol in skincare?", options: ["moisturizing", "anti-aging", "soothing", "tanning"], answer: "anti-aging" }
             ]
         };